74th Venice International Film Festival

-The 74th annual Venice International Film Festival was held from 30 August to 9 September 2017.
-The jury president was announced as the actress Annette Bening on 5 July 2017.
-Downsizing, directed by Alexander Payne, was selected to open the festival.
-The Golden Lion, the highest prize given by the festival, was awarded to The Shape of Water, directed by Guillermo del Toro.
+The 74th annual Venice International Film Festival was held from 30 August to 9 September 2017, at Venice Lido in Italy.

+American actress Annette Bening was the jury president for the main competition.
+Italian actor Alessandro Borghi hosted the opening and closing nights of the festival.
+The Golden Lion was awarded to The Shape of Water by Guillermo del Toro.

 A new section for virtual-reality (VR) films was introduced in this edition of the festival, as part of the Official Selection.
 22 films were selected for the first-ever competition for films made in VR, while several more were presented in out-of-competition subsections.

-Jury

-The following people formed the 2017 juries:
+The festival opened with Downsizing by Alexander Payne, and closed with Outrage Coda by Takeshi Kitano.